go-nacelle/config/README.md

 The `Load` method fails if a value from the source cannot be converted into the correct type, a value from the source cannot be decoded as JSON (if the target is a non-string type), or is required and not supplied.

 All sources support the `default` and `required` tags (which are mutually exclusive).
-Tagged fields must be exported in order for this library to assign to them.
+Tagged fields must be exported.

 ### Post Load Hook